What no-fault insurance is and what it's not

 What does no-fault insurance cover?

+No fault insurance doesn't cover property damage, either yours or the other driver's.
+It also doesn't cover injuries to anyone in another vehicle.
 To be compensated for property damage, such as repairs to your car and other property, you must file a traditional liability or collision claim and the insurers will investigate and determine who was at fault and who owes whom.
 If you're not at fault, the other driver's liability policy should cover your damages; if you caused the accident, your own collision coverage should pay.
-(Note: collision insurance may not be required if you own your car outright; if you want this coverage, you have to purchase it as an option.)

 No-fault restrictions on lawsuits